 Born in northern New Jersey, Victoria vehemently rejected any athletic activity and naturally gravitated to the arts, first violin then piano and then the fine arts, primarily oil painting – all of which she continues to this day.
 She’s attended multiple programs in institutions including but not limited to, Parsons School of Design, Pratt Institute.
 The Florence Academy of the Arts and Sotheby’s.
 She has a realistic and impressionistic background for oil painting but has since then, branched out in animation, film, performance art and drawing, and incorporates these fields into her work.
 Victoria’s work has touched upon topics of mathematics, science while also investigating light and projections.
 Most recently, she chooses to focus on the effects of beauty and aesthetics on human psychology and by extension, society.
-She is in her senior year of the Bachelor of Fine Arts program at The School of the Museum of Fine Arts at Tufts University.
+Her Senior Thesis at the School of the Museum of Fine Arts described an intellectual and moral dilemma of art conservation when applied to music.

 I work with oil paint because I like its versatility; oil paint can be as viscous as the paint straight from the tube or it can be as free flowing as watercolor.
 The properties and effects of the paint drastically change depending both upon the use of media and interruption of the stubbornly long drying process, which I often use to my advantage.